-The repercussions to having low self-esteem make us fear the loss of our value, and we invest that in another person.
-Dependency starts to arise, and some will try and control the situation of their relationships through force or manipulation.
+The repercussions of having low self-esteem make us fear the loss of our value, and we invest that in another person.
+Dependency in relationships starts to arise, and some will try and control the situation of their relationships through force or manipulation.

-From a biological perspective, the emphasis on independence that is held by today’s approach to an adult relationship doesn’t hold water.
+From a biological perspective, the emphasis on independence held by today’s approach to an adult relationship doesn’t hold water.

 It’s not a choice or a preference.

-Dependency is painted as something unhealthy, toxic, concerning.
+Dependency in relationships is painted as something unhealthy, toxic, concerning.

 Humans are relational creatures.
-Friends, families and even strangers can affect our emotional state, it’s biologically impossible to not to experience dependency in a relationship.
+Friends, families, and even strangers can affect our emotional state.
+It’s biologically impossible not to experience dependency in relationships.

 These behaviors exist for a reason.
-Until we can address the needs of others, humanity will continue to breed violence, drug addictions and bat-shit crazy behavior.
+Until we can address the needs of others, humanity will continue to breed violence, drug addictions and unhealthy and destructive behavior.

 The true mark of maturity is when someone hurts you, and instead of trying to hurt them back, you attempt to understand their situation.

 Everything I say or do is because of my interpretation of the world, as well as my own life experiences.
 It’s the same for you.
 Most of these experiences are intertwined with the company of other humans, and those relations influence how you see yourself.